StateX: Enhancing RNN Recall via Post-training State Expansion: Related Works

-\textbf{Recent State Expansion Works}\quad More recently, \citet{mom} proposes MoM, a new architecture that maintains a large state size but with lower computational overhead, by updating only parts of the recurrent state at each time step.
-LaCT~\citep{lact} is a concurrent work to ours that proposes a novel recurrent architecture based on the test-time training~(TTT) framework~\citep{ttt-rnn}.
-LaCT utilizes a much larger state than other RNNs (e.g., GLA and Mamba2) and has demonstrated strong recall and long-context capabilities.
+More recently, \citet{mom} propose MoM, a new architecture that maintains a large state size but with lower computational overhead, by updating only parts of the recurrent state at each time step.

+\citet{sse} is a concurrent work to ours that proposes a new row-sparse update formulation for LA, based on which they develop an architecture capable of handling large sparse states, to address the performance degradation in in-context retrieval.
 Another relevant concurrent work is by \citet{scaling-up-state-size}.
 They utilize low-rank projections to increase the state size of RNNs with small parameter overhead, resulting in considerably better recall performance.
 However, these architectures have not been thoroughly evaluated across different tasks and may be hard to adopt into existing codebases.

-In brief, the state size is a critical bottleneck of RNNs.
+In brief, the state size is still a critical bottleneck of RNNs.
 Increasing the state size provides consistent performance gains for many RNN variants.
-However, previous works on expanding RNN states are trained from scratch, which is highly expensive and requires significant changes to the model architecture and implementation.
-This paper, to the best of our knowledge, is the first effort to expand states through post-training.
-Compared to existing architectures with larger states, our method is simpler and can be seamlessly integrated into popular RNN variants such as linear attention methods and SSMs.
+However, \textbf{previous works on expanding RNN states are trained from scratch}, which is highly expensive and requires significant changes to the model architecture and implementation.
+This paper, to the best of our knowledge, is the first effort to \textbf{expand states through post-training}, without training from scratch.
+Compared to existing architectures with larger states, our method is simpler and can be seamlessly integrated into popular RNN variants such as LA and SSMs.
 Table~\ref{tab:related-works} shows the comparison between our work and existing works with larger states.